“You held us spellbound for two hours!”

 —Magic City Writers’ Contest for Short Fiction

 T.K.
 Thorne’s childhood passion for storytelling deepened when she became a police officer in Birmingham, Alabama.
 “It was a crash course in life and what motivated and mattered to people.”
 When she retired as a captain, she took on Birmingham’s business improvement district as the executive director before retiring again to write full time.

 Both careers and a Masters Degree in Social Work from the University of Alabama provide fodder for her writing, which has garnered several awards

-T.K. has written two award-winning historical novels, NOAH’S WIFE and ANGELS AT THE GATE, filling in the untold backstories of extraordinary unnamed women—the wives of Noah and Lot—in two of the world’s most famous sagas.
+T.K. has written two award-winning historical novels, NOAH’S WIFE and ANGELS AT THE GATE, of the untold backstories of extraordinary unnamed women—the wives of Noah and Lot—in two of the world’s most famous sagas.
 The New York Post’s “Books You Should Be Reading” list featured her first non-fiction book, LAST CHANCE FOR JUSTICE, which details the investigators’ behind-the-scenes stories of the 1963 Birmingham church bombing case and trials.
 Her newest novel, the first of a trilogy, is House of Rose, murder and mayhem mix with a little magic when a police officer discovers she’s a witch.
 She loves traveling and speaking about her books and life lessons.
 T.K. writes at her mountaintop home near Birmingham, Alabama, often with two dogs and a cat vying for her lap.
 She blogs about “What Moves Me” on her website, TKThorne.com.
 Join her private newsletter email list and receive a two free short stories at “TK’s Korner.”